Six Sigma History and Overview

 Six Sigma was started in manufacturing for processes that are duplicated thousands and millions of times in something like the placement of a spot weld on sheet metal on a power turbine and being able to predict the failure rate of that part’s weld.
 If you can measure and control the variability in the manufacturing of this metal, you can reduce your defects and make a more reliable product.
 99% effective isn’t good enough.

-Then GE and a few other companies took the same approach and applied it to non-manufacturing processes like hiring employees, call center resolution time and debugging software.
+Then GE and a few other companies took the same services and applied it to non-manufacturing processes like hiring employees, call center resolution time and debugging software.
 The jump to software puts some limitations on the use of the Six Sigma methodology; in this case you’re ostensibly making one product not thousands.
 You can still measure the process by which the software is made and remove defects in that process.
 The state of current Six Sigma in software is almost exclusively focused on defects like software bugs and coding errors.
 Very little has been done in the area of user analysis and user interface improvements.

 Tenets of 6σ